yugabyte/yugabyte-db/docs/content/latest/benchmark/performance.md

 ## Goal

-The goal of this benchmark is to get an idea of the performance of Yugabyte DB using a key-value workload.
+The goal of this benchmark is to get an idea of the performance of YugabyteDB using a key-value workload.

 ## Recommended configuration